 Since then, the card has been eclipsed by the Sapphire Reserve in one of the biggest points and miles frenzies in recent times.
 Despite the popularity of its bigger sibling, the Sapphire Preferred remains a great alternative for all travelers.

 The Sapphire Preferred has a sign-up bonus worth 60,000 Ultimate Rewards (UR) points.
-This bonus can be earned after spending $4,000 in the first 3 months.
+This bonus can be earned after spending $4,000 within the first three months.
 It also has an annual fee of $95 (NOT waived the first year).
-This sign-up bonus is the biggest among Chase’s personal cards.
-Even the Sapphire Reserve has a slightly lower bonus.
+This sign-up bonus is the biggest among Chase’s UR point-earning cards.
+Even the Sapphire Reserve has a lower bonus.

 The Sapphire Preferred is nice by itself, but its potential can be maximized if you have multiple Chase UR-earning cards.
-You can earn even more points if you have either of the Freedom cards and/or an Ink Business card.
+You can earn even more points if you have a Freedom Card and/or an Ink Business Card.
 Thereafter, you can transfer them to your Sapphire Preferred account.
 This feature is arguably the most powerful that Chase has to offer as it’s the lifeblood of many people’s earning strategies.

 Earning points is fantastic, but points earned are useless if you cannot redeem them for anything of value.
 Chase has multiple options for redemption:

 Transfer partners are by far Chase’s most valuable option.
 They are the reason why so many points and miles enthusiasts love the Ultimate Rewards family of credit cards so much.
 With Chase, the name of the game is quality over quantity.
-Chase has 13 travel partners:
+Chase has the following transfer partners:

 - World of Hyatt